VeteaJacot/RepIdent/README.md

 This will start the RepIdent script in version 1, which returns the number of identical variants at the same position for all replicates for each sample (P15 & P30), and start searching for VCF files to analyze in the provided "Data" folder.
 Expected result is

-"The replicates of the P30 sample have in total 2 identical variants\n The replicates of the P15 sample have in total 16 identical variants"
+"The replicates of the P30 sample have in total 2 identical variants The replicates of the P15 sample have in total 16 identical variants"

 	- ./repident.sh -p [installation_folder]/RepIdent-main/Data/ -v 2

 This will start the RepIdent script in version 2, which returns the number of identical variants in a position range of 10 around the original position for all replicates for each sample (P15 & P30), and start searching for VCF files to analyze in the provided "Data" folder.
 Expected result is

-"The replicates of the P30 sample have in total 2 identical variants\n The replicates of the P15 sample have in total 18 identical variants"
+"The replicates of the P30 sample have in total 2 identical variants The replicates of the P15 sample have in total 18 identical variants"

 	- ./repident.sh -p [installation_folder]/RepIdent-main/Data/ -v 3

 This will start the RepIdent script in version 2, which returns the identity percentage of variants at the same position for all replicates for each sample (P15 & P30), and start searching for VCF files to analyze in the provided "Data" folder.
 Expected result is

-"The replicates of the P30 sample show an identity of 06.6%\n The replicates of the P15 sample show an identity of 09.9%"
+"The replicates of the P30 sample show an identity of 06.6% The replicates of the P15 sample show an identity of 09.9%"

 	- ./repident.sh -v 1